When should screening for colorectal cancer begin?

 What is involved in screening for colorectal cancer?

 Several tests are used to screen for colorectal cancer.
-The following is a list of the most common screening tests.
-Although colonoscopy is recommended, other options are available.
+Although colonoscopy is most recommended, other options are available.
+These are the most common screening tests:

 - Fecal immunochemical test (FIT): This test looks for blood in the stool that is not easily seen visually.
 This test can be done at home by collecting stool in tubes.
 The collected stool will be tested at a lab for any blood.